 They are sourced ethically.
 Always look for sites that mention if they are conflict-free diamonds.

 Secondly, if you're thinking about buying from the best diamond jewelers, make sure they are using proper terminology when referring to the quality.
 For instance, make sure they are being graded by the GIA 4Cs, and not their own system.
 Some places will also claim to be certified, but are only certified through their store.

 Tip: Certifications by GIA, IGI, AGS, and GCAL are all legitimate certification authorities.
 Some stores may also do their own certifications in addition to one or more of those mentioned.

 Lastly, make sure that your purchase comes with a solid return policy, just in case your diamond doesn't look like what you buy online.
 You may have to pay a shipping fee, but most reputable diamond stores will pay for it.

-And of course, after you've learned the tricks of the trade, you can now utilize any deals the site you're buying off of may be offering.
+And of course, after you've learned the best tricks of the trade, you can now utilize any deals the site you're buying off of may be offering.
 Double the discounts!

 Here are more guides for where to buy specific types of diamond jewelry:

 Buy Your Diamonds From...

 James Allen is the best online diamond store for its extensive selection, user-friendly site, and exceptional customer service.
 Their advanced customization tools and 360° diamond view put them miles ahead of the competition.

 Additionally, their lifetime warranty, hassle-free returns, and trade-up policy make them a top choice for diamond shoppers.